Saint Louis Cemetery: Saint Louis No. 1

 Saint Louis Cemetery Number One.
 Most of the Dimitry family is interred there including; Andrea Dimitry and his wife Marianne Celeste Dragon.
 Marianne Céleste Dragon was the subject of a famous portrait painted by José Salazar.

+The cemetery inspired an Alkemia Perfumes' scent of the same name, which is described as "An atmospheric brooding of Spanish moss, crumbling stone, old cement, red clay brick, and graveyard dirt."

 The renowned Voodoo priestess Marie Laveau is believed to be interred in the Glapion family crypt.
 Other notable New Orleanians here include Bernard de Marigny, the French-Creole aristocrat and politician who founded both the Faubourg Marigny and Mandeville, Louisiana; Barthelemy Lafon, the architect and surveyor who allegedly became one of Jean Lafitte's pirates; and Paul Morphy, one of the earliest world champions of chess.
 Delphine LaLaurie, the notoriously cruel slave owner, is also believed to lie in rest here.
 Architect and engineer Benjamin Latrobe was buried at St. Louis No. 1 after dying from yellow fever in 1820, while doing engineering for the New Orleans water works.
 In 2010, actor Nicolas Cage purchased a pyramid-shaped tomb to be his future final resting place.

 The cemetery spans just one square block but is the resting place of many thousands.
 A Protestant section (generally not vaulted) lies in the northwest section.

-Effective March 1, 2015, the Roman Catholic Diocese of New Orleans, which owns and manages this cemetery, has closed it to the general public, ostensibly because of the rise in vandalism there.
+Effective March 1, 2015, the Roman Catholic Archdiocese of New Orleans, which owns and manages this cemetery, has closed it to the general public, ostensibly because of the rise in vandalism there.
 However, in a controversial move, the diocese is now charging tour companies for access ($4,500 per year, or lesser amounts for short periods).
 Families who own tombs can apply for a pass to visit.

 Saint Louis No. 2

 St. Louis No. 2 is located some three blocks back from St. Louis No. 1, bordering Claiborne Avenue.
 It was consecrated in 1823.
-A number of notable jazz and rhythm & blues musicians are buried here, including Danny Barker and Ernie K. Doe.
+A number of notable jazz and rhythm and blues musicians are buried here, including Danny Barker and Ernie K-Doe.
 Also entombed here is Andre Cailloux (1825–1863), African-American Union hero and martyr of the American Civil War.

 The cemetery received minor flooding during the aftermath of Hurricane Katrina, and its tombs seemed virtually untouched by the storm when the water went down, aside from the brownish waterline visible on all structures that were flooded.

 There are many notable citizens of 19th and 20th century New Orleans laid to rest here.
 These include the Venerable Mother Henriette DeLille, who is a candidate for sainthood by the Catholic Church, Rodolphe Desdunes (1849–1928) and Jean Baptiste Dupeire (1795–1874) prominent citizen of New Orleans, among others.

-It was listed in National Register of Historic Places in 1975.
+It was listed on the National Register of Historic Places in 1975.

 Other politicians and soldiers interred/entombed here: